 Join us as member

 Musica regularly admits new singers in all voice groups.
 Instruction takes place in Danish, but we welcome foreign nationals to join us.
 Choir singing is an excellent way of meeting Danish people and getting a glimpse of Danish and Nordic culture.
-At the moment (April 2021), nationals of Chile, Austria and Sweden are members of Musica – and our conductor is a Portuguese!
+As of December 2022, nationals of Austria, Hungary and Sweden are members of Musica – and our conductor is a Portuguese!